crunchmail/toothpick/README.md

-# Toothpick - Emailing framework
+# Toothpick - Emailing framework for Toothpaste

-## HTML structure
+## HTML structure for blocks

 ### One column block